aashaygarg/Blockchain/README.md

 # Blockchain

-This repository contains the scripts that were developed at the course %md <a href="https://google.com" target="_blank">google link</a>:
+This repository contains the scripts that were developed at the course [Build Your Blockchain A-Z](https://www.udemy.com/course/build-your-blockchain-az/).

 ## Technologies Used